ethanvillalovoz/ethanvillalovoz/README.md

 What are the prerequisites that are required (for example node v12+)

 As the README grows, it is recommended to use the docs/ folder to have it separated into sections.

+The README is best used to focus on the immediate value ideas, for example:‌

+Prerequisite: what is needed to be installed first; for example node v12+

+Quickstart: how people can get started with the basics; for example running the automated tests

+Configuration / environment variables: what configuration is needed; for example database credentials

+Directory structure: what files are where and why; for example artifacts

+Deployment: what branches deploy to which environment; for example main to production

+FAQ / troubleshooting: what common issues do people have and what solutions work
 ------------------------------------------------------------------------------------------------------------------------
 -->